ujjwal-bansal/ujjwal-bansal.github.io/README.md

 # Welcome to my Website!

-### You'll a curated list of my data analysis projects here.
+### You'll find a curated list of my data analysis projects here.
-Data Project 1
+Data Project 1\n
-Data Project 2
+Data Project 2\n
-Data Project 3
+Data Project 3\n

 ### These are some other projects I've been working on.
-Project 1
+Project 1\n
-Project 2
+Project 2\n
-Project 2
+Project 2\n